imankhanaut/ProxyRotator/README.md

 * `config_update_time`
     This variable, in **seconds**, introduces a **delay between each individual configuration test**.
 This is a useful setting to prevent overwhelming a server or to avoid being flagged as a bot.
 It staggers the test requests, making them appear more like organic traffic.

+...

+## 🎁 Acknowledgments

+A special thank you to the projects and resources that were instrumental in the development of this project:

+*   [v2ray2json]([https://github.com/user/repo](https://github.com/arminmokri/v2ray2json)) - I used directly, the `v2ray2json.py` from this repo.
+*   [Xray-Fragment-Finder]([https://github.com/user/repo2](https://github.com/sasanxxx/Xray-Fragment-Finder)) - I used directly, the `setup.bat` from this repo.